diadem-platform/diadem-docs/docs/source/science/properties/Frontier_orbitals.rst

 Understanding the relative energy levels and spatial distributions of the HOMO and LUMO helps predict the behaviour of molecules in reactions but also their electronic characteristics, especially when interfaced with other materials such as in organic photovoltaic devices.
 The energy gap between the HOMO and LUMO is also significant in evaluating whether a molecule will perform effectively as a semiconductor.

-In the DiaDEM database, single-molecule, vacuum HOMO and LUMO values are provided, in units of eV, as precomputed properties and are estimated using the **Calibrated (TD)DFT** protocol.
+In the DiaDEM database, single-molecule, vacuum HOMO and LUMO values are provided, in units of eV, as precomputed properties and are estimated using the :ref:`science_calculators_calibrated_TDDFT` protocol.

 1. **HOMO**: highest occupied molecular orbital
 2. **LUMO**: lowest unoccupied molecular orbital